Quinkana: Species

 This species was found at the White Hunter Site in Riversleigh, northwestern Queensland which is a late Oligocene deposit (ca. 25 Ma), making it the oldest species of Quinkana described.
 It was described based on multiple fossils of the maxilla as well as a partial lower jaw.
 As the oldest species, Quinkana meboldi appears to lack several key features that are characteristic for more recent members of the genus.
 In addition to being much more slender-snouted than Quinkana fortirostrum, Quinkana meboldi had partially interlocking teeth that lacked serrations, meaning it was the only species within the genus to not be ziphodont.
 It is generally regarded as being among the smaller species of Quinkana.
 The species was named after Ulrich Mebold, a German astronomer of the Max Planck Institute for Radio Astronomy.

 A big issue with much of this material is how fragmentary it is.
-With these finds often being isolated bones or even just incomplete teeth, the lack of overlap and distinguishing features means that most of them cannot be assigned to any particular species of Quinkana, though sometimes the amount of serrations on the teeth or the age of the fossils give hints at what taxon they could have belonged to.
+With these finds often being isolated bones or even just incomplete teeth, the lack of overlap and distinguishing features means that most of them cannot be assigned to any particular species of Quinkana, though sometimes the number of serrations on the teeth or the age of the fossils give hints at what taxon they could have belonged to.
 Additional fossil specimens not assigned to any of the four species include a partial maxilla including two teeth (QM F10771) found at the Glen Garland Station in Yarraden, northwestern Queensland, which exhibits alveoli similar to those of Quinkana babarra, but is too fragmentary to be attributed with certainty.
 A late Pleistocene tooth (QM F57032) was found in 2013 in the Kings Creek site of southeastern Queensland and shares similarities with teeth traditionally assigned to Quinkana fortirostrum, though the holotype of said species is actually toothless.
 Teeth are also known from a multitude of other localities.